Do what you love. Love what you do.

 You must use the boredom, and the frustration, and the fear.
 The rejection of others.
 Their criticism.

-If you’re into tennis, you might have seen how a Romanian Tennis Player, Simona Halep, won the Roland Garros final.
+If you’re into tennis, you might be familiar with a Romanian Tennis Player, Simona Halep.
 Well, she’s from my city, and a friend of mine went to school with her as kids.
 He had this to say about her:

 Everybody knew her.
 But that was not something positive, as if she was popular or something.
 We were judging all the time.
 She was a girl but she had very short hair, looked like a boy, almost never wore the school’s uniform and she played tennis every single break, sometimes before the first lesson started… most of the times by herself, with the help of the school’s back wall.
 She did not want to play other silly, 8-year old specific games.
 She kind of refused us all the time, until we stopped asking.
 She was never smiling, anyway.